 Dota 2 first released in 2013 and has established numerous professional competitions with the backing and involvement of the game’s developer and publisher, Valve Corporation.

-The International: The annual World Championship Dota 2 esports tournament run by Valve Corporation since 2011 and officially the largest and highest-paying esports tournament in the world based on audience (400,000 million) and record-breaking prize-pools (US$24 million).
+The annual World Championship Dota 2 esports tournament run by Valve Corporation since 2011 and officially the largest and highest-paying esports tournament in the world based on audience (400,000 million) and record-breaking prize-pools (US$24 million).
 The International features 18 of the world’s best teams, both directly invited and qualified, in a double elimination tournament format played best of one, best of three and best of five as the series progresses.

 FIFA 18 leagues and tournaments